MathProblems/arith-ilp/arith-cplex/README.md

 Compilation
 -----------

-This project requires `CPLEX` libraries and optionally also uses the `SymPy` package in `Python` for evaluating expressions (can be turned off with `--noprintanswer`).
-To compile:
+This project requires `IBM CPLEX` optimization libraries and optionally also uses the `SymPy` package in `Python` for evaluating expressions (can be turned off with `--noprintanswer`).
+It has been tested on 64-bit Scientific Linux with g++ 4.4.7.
+To build:

 * copy `Makefile-SAMPLE` to your own local `Makefile` (do not check this in, as this will be computer specific)